 In 1998, while Widmer was teaching at the University of Vienna, he learned that Roland Batik had recorded not 1 but 13 Mozart sonatas on the 290 SE over the course of several visits to the Bösendorfer headquarters.
-The scientist realized such a collection of performances of one composer's work by one pianist represented a perfect set of control data for a machine-learning project.
+The scientist realized such a collection of performances of one composer's work by one pianist represented a perfect set of control data for a machinelearning project.
 He got permission from Batik's representatives to use the recordings, and then set to work with a three-man team on the project he titled Artificial Intelligence Models of Musical Expression (AIMME).
 Widmer has yet to meet Batik: "He's very busy," the scientist says - which probably says more about Widmer's respect for the great musician's time than it does about the pianist's schedule.

-Widmer planned to have his computers compare the sonata scores to Batik's renditions of them, but he immediately ran into a manpower problem: Batik's Bösendorfer recordings, translated into MIDI files, are computer readable.
+idmer planned to have his computers compare the sonata scores to Batik's renditions of them, but he immediately ran into a manpower problem: Batik's Bösendorfer recordings, translated into MIDI files, are computer readable.
 But translating the Mozart scores, which would have to be done by hand - typing code to precisely indicate the correct name, position, and properties of 106,000 notes - would have taken upward of a year.
 To save time, Widmer team member Emilios Cambouropoulos developed a program that worked backward through the Batik performances and extracted huge files of score data, using the record of how the pianist interpreted the music to guess how the compositions may have been originally notated.
 Widmer says he then "hired a bunch of students, for a lot of money and quite some time, to go through all the files - Mozart score in hand - and check every single note."
 The result: machine-readable Mozart.

-The next step was to match up the information in the extracted score file (the record of how each sonata was notated and meant to be played) with the MIDI file translations of Batik's Bösendorfer performances (examples of how one pianist actually did play the piece) by a process Widmer calls score-performance matching.
-This meant another massive number-crunching task for the computers, and "eight or nine weekends" of meticulous hand-correction by the scientist himself.
+The next step was to match up the information in the extracted score file (the record of how each sonata was notated and meant to be played) with the MIDI file like trills, which are just notated in the score as tr but add a lot of notes to the performance."